 The PA concept has grown substantially in the past several decades.
-As of July 2007, there are 141 accredited PA programs throughout the country.
-Today, PAs practice medicine in all 50 states as well as internationally, and have been authorized to prescribe medications throughout the 50 states, in the District of Columbia, and in the Territory of Guam.
-There are approximately 79,000 individuals eligible to practice as of January 2008 and 67,000 PAs currently practicing in the United States.
+As of March 2020, there are 250 accredited PA programs throughout the country.
+Today, PAs practice medicine in all 50 states as well as internationally, and have been authorized to prescribe medications throughout the 50 states, in the District of Columbia, and some US Territories.
+As of December 31, 2018, there are 131,652 PAs who are certified to practice in the United States.
 In the late 1990’s a white paper developed by the Association of Physician Assistant Programs, recommended the move from undergraduate training to graduate level training.
-In 2007, there were 4600 students who sat for the national certifying examination (PANCE) which is administered by the National Commission on the Certification of Physician Assistants (NCCPA).
+In 2018, there were approximately 9,200 students who sat for the national certifying examination (PANCE) which is administered by the National Commission on the Certification of Physician Assistants (NCCPA).

 The Competencies of the Physician Assistant Profession